Parent & Caregiver Guide to Driving With a Child Who Has a Disability

 Make sure you know what the policy covers and that you could get help paying for a medical emergency or recouping your hotel costs.

-Expert Insight on Traveling With a Child Who Has Special Needs
+Expert Insight on Traveling With a Child Who Has a Disability

-MoneyGeek spoke with ASD experts to provide insights on how to manage traveling with special needs children.
-From their clinical practice treating children on the autism spectrum, these experts offer practical advice and perspectives on how and why to travel successfully with special needs kids.
+MoneyGeek spoke with ASD experts to provide insights on how to manage traveling with children with disabilities.
+From their clinical practice treating children on the autism spectrum, these experts offer practical advice and perspectives on how and why to travel successfully with kids who have disabilities.

-- What are some of the challenges that present themselves when traveling with kids with special needs?
+- What are some of the challenges that present themselves when traveling with kids with disabilities?

-- What are some of the strategies parents can use for planning a road trip to minimize disruption for kids with special needs?
+- What are some of the strategies parents can use for planning a road trip to minimize disruption for kids with disabilities?

 - What makes travel, or road trips in particular, difficult for kids on the autism spectrum?

 - Why is travel essential even if it is difficult?
-What is the value of this kind of travel for families with special needs kids?
+What is the value of this kind of travel for families with kids who have a disability?

 Chief, Developmental and Behavioral Pediatrics at Atrius Health